Houston Overtime Attorney and FLSA Lawyer

 Am I Entitled to Overtime Pay?

 Should they work off the clock, as they often do, their employer typically provides some form of alternative compensation.
-To sum up, exempt employees typically do not qualify for overtime.
+To sum up, exempt employees usually do not qualify for overtime.

 If you are a non-exempt employee, you are entitled to overtime pay whenever you work more than 40 hours in a workweek.
 According to the Fair Labor Standards Act (FLSA), employers must pay non-exempt workers who have worked over 40 hours in a workweek an overtime rate.
 This rate is one and one-half times their regular pay rate per hour worked (over the initial 40).

 If you have questions about your employee classification or overtime pay, our experienced overtime lawyers are ready to work with you.
 We can answer any questions you might have.
-Above all, if you are entitled to compensation from your employer, we will fight for you.
+But, above all, if you are entitled to compensation from your employer, we will fight for you.

 Understanding Overtime FLSA Claims